Banging Toolbox

 15 Types of sanders | And what power sanders to use?

-There are a lot of different types of sanders for different sanding jobs.
+According to Aaron Barnett of BangingToolbox: There are a lot of different types of sanders for different sanding jobs.
 Learn here all the different electric sander types and when to use what sanding tool for what job?
 If not, keep on reading to gain everything you need to know about sanders so you know what tool to use and on what type of surface.

-Do not forget that it is essential to use the right sander for the right job to save your back, your time, and ensure the most quality finish.
+Do not forget that it is essential to use the right sander for the right job to save back, your time, and ensure the most quality finish.

 1. When to use a belt sander?

-A belt sander is used to shape wood and other materials as the most aggressive hand sanding tool.
 A belt sander is the best tool for fast and serious initial sanding on the roughest of surfaces that need to be sanded back quickly.

-There are cordless belt sanders that are a little under-powered, the corded belt sanders have all the power on tap that you need to provide the fastest most aggressive sanding tool.
+The corded belt sanders have all the power on tap that you need to provide the fastest most aggressive sanding tool.

 • Big flat sanding platform to cover wide surfaces.

-• Easy as to handle and use.
+• Easy to handle and use.

 • Some belt sanders are heavy and require PPE such as glasses and earmuffs to protect you from flying debris and noise.